Nikon Nikkor 50mm f/1.4 AI-S and Nikon Zf

 Nikkor 50mm f/1.4 on the Nikon Zf

-If you want to use the Nikkor 50mm f/1.4 AI-S on a Nikon Z camera, you will need an adapter.
-If you already have Nikon AF-S autofocus lenses it makes a lot of sense to pick up the Nikon FTZ-II which costs $249.95.
+If you want to use the Nikkor 50mm f/1.4 AI-S lens on a Nikon Z camera, you will need an adapter.
+If you already have Nikon AF-S autofocus lenses, it makes sense to pick up the Nikon FTZ-II, which costs $249.95.

-If you mainly use older manual focus Nikon F-Mount lenses you can get away with a more affordable “dummy” adapter (an adapter without electronic contacts sending information to your camera).
+Suppose you mainly use older manual focus Nikon F-mount lenses.
+In that case, you can get away with a more affordable “dummy” adapter— an adapter without electronic contacts that send information to your camera.

-There is a list of these adapters available from brands like Urth, Fotodiox, or TTArtisan.
+A list of these adapters is available from brands like Urth, Fotodiox, or TTArtisan.
 I picked one from K&F Concept as I have never had issues with any of their adapters.
-I am not sponsored by K&F Concept.
-The cost is significantly less at about $30.00 compared to $249.95 for the Nikon FTZ II.
+K&F Concept does not sponsor me.
+The cost is significantly less, at around $30.00, compared to $249.95 for the Nikon FTZ II.

-On the Nikon Zf, you can manually set data for three non-CPU lenses and key in focal length and max. f-stop of the lens which then translates to your EXIF information for all images captured with this lens regardless of which f-stop you captured the photo with.
+On the Nikon ZF, you can manually set data for three non-CPU lenses and enter the focal length and maximum f-stop of the lens, which then translates to your EXIF information for all images captured with this lens, regardless of which f-stop you captured the photo with.

-It is not an ideal situation but somewhat alleviates not having any information at all.
+It is not an ideal situation, but it somewhat alleviates not having any information at all.
 The trick is to remember to change between the three presets if you have more than one manual focus lens.
-I am certainly guilty of this and for almost all the photos in this review I forgot to change it and images will read 70mm f/1.8 instead of 50mm f/1.4.
+I am certainly guilty of this, and for almost all the photos in this review, I forgot to change it; the images read 70mm f/1.8 instead of 50mm f/1.4.

 With the adapter, the lens sits further away from the camera body (about an inch), and the aperture ring is now placed in the middle of the lens barrel.
-I still find the lens quite easy to operate and the Nikkor 50mm f/1.4 AI-S is still a rather small lens and the camera/lens balance is not affected much by having to use the adapter.
+I still find the lens quite easy to operate, and the Nikkor 50mm f/1.4 AI-S is still a relatively small lens.
+The camera-lens balance is not significantly affected by using the adapter.

-The K&F Concept adapter weighs about the same as the FTZ II so there is no weight saving by going with this adapter.
-From a design point of view, I prefer the K&F Concept adapter.
-It looks more in line with older lenses whereas the FTZ II looks very modern.
+The K&F Concept adapter weighs about the same as the FTZ II, so there is no weight savings by using this adapter.
+From a design perspective, I prefer the K&F Concept adapter.
+It looks more in line with older lenses, whereas the FTZ II seems very modern.

 Manual Focusing

-The EVF is wonderful on the Zf and in the short to midrange distance I sometimes take the chance and capture photos without punching in first to magnify and cross-check check focusing.
+The EVF is excellent on the Zf, and in short to mid-range distances, I sometimes take the chance and capture photos without punching in first to magnify and check focusing.

 However, a standard workflow calls for the focus check by punching in.
 I have dedicated a custom button for this, the AE-L/AF-L button.
-I do not the AE-L/AF-L feature and find this the best position for me.
+I don't use the AE-L/AF-L feature and find this position the best for me.

-You can use subject detection and even with a manual lens and adapter with no electronic contacts the Zf with highlight a face/eyes.
+You can use subject detection, and even with a manual lens and adapter without electronic contacts, the Zf can highlight a face or eyes.

-When you punch in you will jump straight to the eyes of your model.
+When you punch in, you will jump straight to the eyes of your model.
 Pretty cool.
-Unlike with the Voigtländer Z-Mount lenses, unfortunately, you will not get a green focus confirmation light.
+Unlike with the Voigtländer Z-mount lenses, unfortunately, you won’t get a green focus confirmation light.
 You will have to rely on your manual focusing skills and eyesight to nail accurate focus.

 Image Quality

-Image quality from the Nikkor 50mm f/1.4 AI-S is not on par with the Voigtländer Apo-Lanthar 50mm f/2, Z-mount version, that I tested and have been using recently, and then again it would have been too much to ask.
+The image quality from the Nikkor 50mm f/1.4 AI-S is not on par with the Voigtländer Apo-Lanthar 50mm f/2 Z-mount version, which I tested and have been using recently.
+It would have been too much to ask.

 The Nikkor 50mm f/1.4 AI-S is a much older lens and does not benefit from modern lens design, construction, and coatings.
 With that said for the cost and considering its age I am positively surprised at how well it performs on a modern digital mirrorless camera such as the Nikon Zf.

-At f/1.4 images are not sharp in the corners and you will have to live with a bit of vignetting.
+At f/1.4, images are not sharp in the corners, and you'll have to live with some vignetting.
 But the lens sharpens up wonderfully as you stop it down.
-I most often use it in the f/2 - f/4 range and love the colors.
+I most often use it in the f/2 to f/4 range and love the colors.
 I rarely find the need to look for presets or variations to get a great-looking image.

-Lately, however, I do find myself using more at f/1.4, especially for black-and-white photography.
-Sharpness is still decent in the center and the age of the lens lends itself to a nice vintage vibe in these images.
-While not perfect there is a wonderful character to the files.
+Lately, however, I've found myself using it more at f/1.4, especially for black-and-white photography.
+Sharpness is still decent in the center, and the lens's age lends itself to a nice vintage vibe in these images.
+While not perfect, there is a wonderful character to the files.

-Below are two images, one captured at f/1.4 and one a f/2.
+Below are two images, one captured at f/1.4 and one at f/2.

 The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
 Please click to view larger images or pinch-zoom if on your mobile phone.